SebastianBanasiewicz/SebastianBanasiewicz/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on 'Oddam w dobre ręce'
-- 🌱 I’m currently learning 'Spring boot'
+- 🌱 I’m currently learning 'React + Redux'
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Junior Java Developer
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...